MicrosoftDocs/azure-devops-docs/docs/report/analytics/entity-reference-pipelines.md

 Navigational properties include [`Project`](entity-reference-general.md#project-properties) and its referential constraint `ProjectSK`.

-## ParallelPipelineJobsSnapshot properties
+## ParallelPipelineJobsSnapshot

-The following properties are valid for the **ParallelPipelineJobsSnapshot** entity type.
+The following properties are valid for the **ParallelPipelineJobsSnapshot** entity set.
 Reference keys include:
 - `IsHosted`
 - `ParallelismTag`
 - `SamplingDate`